-4. Notes the importance of the ongoing bilateral Middle East peace negotiations and the activities of the multilateral Working Group on Arms Control and Regional Security in promoting mutual confidence and security in the Middle East, including the establishment of a nuclear-weapon-free zone; 5.
-Invites all countries of the region, pending the establishment of a nuclear-weapon-free zone in the region of the Middle East, to declare their support for establishing such a zone, consistent with paragraph 63 (d) of the Final Document of the Tenth Special Session of the General Assembly,1 and to deposit those declarations with the Security Council; 6.
-Also invites those countries, pending the establishment of the zone, not to develop, produce, test or otherwise acquire nuclear weapons or permit the stationing on their territories, or territories under their control, of nuclear weapons or nuclear explosive devices; 7.
-Invites the nuclear-weapon States and all other States to render their assistance in the establishment of the zone and at the same time to refrain from any action that runs counter to both the letter and the spirit of the present resolution; 8.
-Takes note of the report of the Secretary-General on the implementation of resolution 73/28;2 9.
-Invites all parties to consider the appropriate means that may contribute towards the goal of general and complete disarmament and the establishment of a zone free of weapons of mass destruction in the region of the Middle East; 10.
-Requests the Secretary-General to continue to pursue consultations with the States of the region and other concerned States, in accordance with paragraph 7 of resolution 46/30 and taking into account the evolving situation in the region, and to seek from those States their views on the measures outlined in chapters III and IV of the study annexed to the report of the Secretary-General of 10 October 19904 or other relevant measures, in order to move towards the establishment of a nuclear-weapon-free zone in the region of the Middle East; 11.
-Also requests the Secretary-General to submit to the General Assembly at its seventy-fifth session a report on the implementation of the present resolution; 12.
-Decides to include in the provisional agenda of its seventy-fifth session the item entitled "Establishment of a nuclear-weapon-free zone in the region of the Middle East".
-Action by the General Assembly Date: 12 December 2019 Vote: 175-2-3 Meeting: 46th plenary meeting Report: A/74/364 4 A/45/435.
+- 4. Notes the importance of the ongoing bilateral Middle East peace negotiations and the activities of the multilateral Working Group on Arms Control and Regional Security in promoting mutual confidence and security in the Middle East, including the establishment of a nuclear-weapon-free zone; - 5.
+Invites all countries of the region, pending the establishment of a nuclear-weapon-free zone in the region of the Middle East, to declare their support for establishing such a zone, consistent with paragraph 63 (d) of the Final Document of the Tenth Special Session of the General Assembly, and to deposit those declarations with the Security Council; - 6.
+Also invites those countries, pending the establishment of the zone, not to develop, produce, test or otherwise acquire nuclear weapons or permit the stationing on their territories, or territories under their control, of nuclear weapons or nuclear explosive devices; - 7.
+Invites the nuclear-weapon States and all other States to render their assistance in the establishment of the zone and at the same time to refrain from any action that runs counter to both the letter and the spirit of the present resolution; - 8.
+Takes note of the report of the Secretary-General on the implementation of resolution 75/33; - 9.
+Invites all parties to consider the appropriate means that may contribute towards the goal of general and complete disarmament and the establishment of a zone free of weapons of mass destruction in the region of the Middle East: - 10.
+Requests the Secretary-General to continue to pursue consultations with the States of the region and other concerned States, in accordance with paragraph 7 of resolution 46/30 and taking into account the evolving situation in the region, and to seek from those States their views on the measures outlined in chapters III and IV of the study annexed to the report of the Secretary-General of 10 October 19904 or other relevant measures, in order to move towards the establishment of a nuclear-weapon-free zone in the region of the Middle East; - 11.
+Also requests the Secretary-General to submit to the General Assembly at its seventy-seventh session a report on the implementation of the present resolution; - 12.
+Decides to include in the provisional agenda of its seventy-seventh session the item entitled "Establishment of a nuclear-weapon-free zone in the region of the Middle East".